 Maybe you started looking late or didn’t even consider doing an internship this summer.
 Reality has hit and now school is out.
-Can you have a productive, positive and overall great summer without an internship?
+You can have a great summer even without an internship.

 Volunteer opportunities come in all shapes and sizes.
 Look for causes that you care about deeply.
 There is likely an organization dedicated to it that you can spend time working with this summer.
 Examples might include promoting organ donor registration, planting gardens in your neighborhood, summer sports leagues, and the list goes on.
 Google is your friend.
 You can also search site like www.volunteer.gov/ for opportunities in your area.